vishm/DSCaseStudy/CodeBook.md

 ###<a name="sourcedata"></a>Source Data

 The source  [dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-has been used for this study, is the collection of measurement data that has been collected from 30 individuals of the age 19-48yrs during 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+has been used for this study, is the collection of measurement data that has been collected from 30 individuals / subject_ids of the age 19-48yrs during 6 activities.
 The measured accelerometer and gyroscope data has been gathered through a Samsung Galaxy SII  that has been strapped to the waist of the subjects.

 The zipped dataset contains further details on the source data collected and the individual fields (see features_info.txt).